huglovefan/jpeg-tools/README.txt

 msys2 howto:
 - get it from msys2.org, make sure to launch it from the shortcut that says "MSYS2 MinGW 64-bit"
 - run the following commands:
-  $ pacman -S git make pkg-config mingw-w64-x86_64-clang mingw-w64-x86_64-libjpeg-turbo mingw-w64-x86_64-jansson
+  $ pacman -S git make pkg-config mingw-w64-x86_64-clang mingw-w64-x86_64-libjpeg-turbo
   $ git clone https://github.com/huglovefan/jpeg-tools
   $ cd jpeg-tools/
   $ git checkout extra
   $ make
-  $ cp -t. /mingw64/bin/libjpeg-8.dll /mingw64/bin/libjansson-4.dll /mingw64/bin/libwinpthread-1.dll
+  $ cp -t. /mingw64/bin/libjpeg-8.dll /mingw64/bin/libwinpthread-1.dll
-- test if it works (should create out.jpg):
-  $ cat data/decode.json | ./scramble.exe data/enc.jpg out.jpg
-- same command in cmd.exe:
-  > type data\decode.json | scramble.exe data\enc.jpg out.jpg

-the python cffi example should work in python for windows (outside msys) using the dll that was just compiled to test it, do one of the above commands but with "python scranblw.py" instead of scramble.exe
+there should now be a file named jpegtools.dll. test if it works by running "python jpegtools.py" using python for windows (outside msys). it should print "done" and create a file named out.jpg on success

-the system DLLs copied in the howto need to be in the same directory when using them outside an msys shell
+the system DLLs copied in the howto need to be present in the current directory when using jpegtools outside an msys shell